adamnelson97/8QueensJS/README.md

-# 8QueensJS
+# 8RooksJS
-A JavaScript program that finds a solution to the "8 Queens" problem created by Max Bezzel
+A JavaScript program that finds a random solution to the "8 Rooks" chess problem.